notsonerdysid/DRONE-BLUEPRINT/README.md

 LINK: [https://drive.google.com/file/d/1fnM4xNsK86z5Zi4jRAErgGUUMKQ07n5t/view?usp=sharing](url)

 **Action**
-I will add a soft-mount the Flight Controller.
+I will add 1mm 95A TPU gaskets and silicone grommets to the motors to make the drone vibrate less.
 A heavy 3D-printed frame will vibrate crazy and Betaflight's gyro will hate it.
 I will use M3 heat-set brass inserts.
 My battery will be positioned underneath the base plate as shown in the design and will attatch it with the help of a strap.
-In future I'll upgrade this same drone in fpv monster later on in future, with the upgrades like adding cool landing pad and more.
+I am making it non fpv right now but in future I'll upgrade this same drone in fpv monster later on in future, with the upgrades like adding cool landing pad and more.

 In this project I will demonstrate my self-driven learning and technical problem solving.
 All of my progress, failures, and improvements will be openly documented in this repo..